Green-Wood Cemetery tour

 Highlights: History, nature/trees, views, statuary/architecture

-After tour: Another neighborhood
+After tour: Another neighborhood.
+Or nearby Sunset Park.

 Potential tour extensions with me: Brooklyn 101, Sunset Park, Bay Ridge, Cobble Hill/Carroll Gardens.
 DUMBO/Brooklyn Heights

 Why I like leading this tour: It's one of the best places in Brooklyn.
 Unlike parks, the cemetery has no picnicking, dogs, sports, music, or bicycles.
 The air is clean.
 The birds chirp.
 The atmosphere is peaceful and contemplative.